paritytech/homebrew-paritytech/README.md

 # Homebrew Tap for Parity

-Homebrew is the missing package manager for OSX.
-You can find installation instructions at www.brew.sh.
+Homebrew is the missing package manager for macOS.
+You can find installation instructions at [brew.sh](https://brew.sh/).

-### Adding Parity to your list of Homebrew 'kegs'
+### Adding Parity to your list of Homebrew taps

 Open your terminal and enter: